Sri Jagannath Express

-The 18410 Puri–Howrah Sri Jagannath Express is an Express train belonging to Indian Railways – East Coast Railway zone that runs between Puri & Shalimar in India.
+Sri Jagannath Express is an express train belonging to Indian Railways – East Coast Railway zone that runs between Puri & Shalimar in India.

 It operates as train number 18410 from Puri to Kolkata Shalimar and as train number 18409 in the reverse direction, serving the states of Odisha and West Bengal.
 It is named after the Sri Jagannath temple located at Puri in the state of Odisha.

 Service

 The 18410 Puri–Kolkata Shalimar Sri Jagannath Express covers the distance of 500 km in 9 hours 45 mins & in 9 hours 55 mins as 18409 Kolkata Shalimar–Puri Sri Jagannath Express.
 From 14.01.2022, the terminating and originating station of 18410 and 18409 Sri Jagannath Express respectively, has been changed to Kolkata Shalimar instead of Howrah Junction.